WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 #### Design
 This operation would take a recipe (a mapping of required item keys to quantities), the `string` key to the intended item to be crafted, and the quantity of items crafted.
 Next, it will check if the player’s inventory contains enough of each ingredient.
 If so, it decrements the quantities for each ingredient in the AVL multiset and adds the crafted item as a new node (or increments its quantity if it already exists).
 Rebalancing occurs as necessary after insertions or deletions.

+    function craftRecipe(recipe, resultItem, resultQty)
+        // Check if all ingredients are available for each (item, reqQty) in recipe
+            if getQuantity(item) < reqQty
+                return false  // Not enough ingredients

+        // Consume ingredients
+        for each (item, reqQty) in recipe
+            setQuantity(item, getQuantity(item) - reqQty)

+        // Add crafted output
+        setQuantity(resultItem, getQuantity(resultItem) + resultQty)

+        return true

 #### Time Complexity
 Checking and updating all ingredients requires `O(r log n)` time, where `r` is the number of items in the recipe and `n` is the number of distinct items in the inventory.
 Each lookup, decrement, or insertion is `O(log n)` due to AVL operations.
 [1, 2]